 Pope Francis’s efforts to transform the Catholic Church is a daunting task.
 He must simultaneously reengage a broad spectrum of believers and curb the power of an entrenched bureaucracy.
 In this article, examine the two step process that he has laid out to a maintain a sustainable transformation.

 You don’t need to head up a large organization or be a boss to benefit from knowing how to be a good leader.
 Having leadership skills are useful when guiding teams, innovating solutions, and making decisions.

-In Thanks for the Feedback, Douglas Stone and Sheila Heen argue that the smart investment is not teaching managers how to give feedback, but rather teaching employees how to receive it.
+Anyone leading a team, attempting to engage a business partner, or navigate a relationship will soon learn that the process of giving feedback is complicated and often counterproductive.
+Douglas Stone and Sheila Heen, in their book “Thanks for the Feedback” argue that the smart investment is not teaching managers how to give feedback, but rather teaching employees how to receive it.

 Jan 17, 2008 The Christian Science Monitor, January 17, 2008 By Sally Helgesen Chatham, N.Y. – Until a few months ago, Zoe Cruz and Sallie Krawcheck were the most powerful women on Wall Street.
 It was speculated that both would become CEOs of their Wall St. powerhouses – Morgan Stanley and Citigroup.
 Instead, in recent … Read more

 Peter Drucker once noted that an organization’s most valuable resource is vested in the heads of its people, and leaves the building with them when they go home.
 This revelation led many companies to begin viewing their people as a resource rather than a cost.
 This year’s best business books address this subject of human capital and suggest that our approach to it is due for a correction.

 This year’s four best business books address the subject of human capital.
 They each offer clues as to how to address how to retain, develop, and leverage human capital resource they depend upon most.